tardate/fretboard_web/README.md

 You can use `curl` to inspect the raw build status response like this, which will also dump the response to `status.trace`:

     curl -i -0 --raw --trace status.trace "http://localhost:4567/status.csv"

+## Hosting

+I'm using GitHub Pages to host [fretboard.tardate.com](http://fretboard.tardate.com) directly from the GitHub repository.

+How does that work?
+GitHub Pages basically serves whatever you commit to the repo.
+For static HTML sites, that means simply adding an `index.html` to the root of the repo.

+GitHub now allows you to select the branch from which GitHub Pages are built.
+I've chosen to serve directly from the master branch.

+To host on a custom URL, just two steps:

+* in DNS, configure a CNAME to point to <username>.github.io
+* add a CNAME file to the repo root with the matching CNAME in DNS (GitHub does this for you automatically if you add the custom url in the web interface)

 ## Contributing